-For many years, dentists prepared and implemented dental implant procedures based on rough X-ray images or cone beam scans, followed by a lengthy planning process which involved a lot of blind spots.
+For many years, dentists prepared and implemented Dental Implants procedures based on rough X-ray images or cone beam scans, followed by a lengthy planning process that involved a lot of blind spots.
 Today, 3D printing has eliminated the guesswork in such procedures, giving surgeons dental implant surgical guides to create accurate drill holes and flawless placements.

 Computer-guided surgery is being increasingly used in different surgical specialties.
 This technology has been the object of study in Oral Implantology for more than 15 years.

 America Dental has been a pioneer in Costa Rica, because as specialists in the subject, we know that 3-D printing has provided many benefits to dentistry, especially in the area of implant surgery, where growing the use of customized surgical guides eliminates improvised work and helps dentists place a high-grade dental implant with precision and safety.

 You see, creating a customized surgical guide for a patient, it is often time-consuming and often out of the reach for most dentists, not for American Dental.